wzinser/OpenMesh-Research/README.md

 Dr. Chae Research Group

-This is an opensource repository to collaborate research using OpenMesh source sode
+This is an opensource repository to collaborate research using OpenMesh source code

+File 1.
+OpenMesh Script - linux shell script to download, extract, and install OpenMesh to desktop directory of linux machine.
+Tested on Ubuntu operating system.